 |Another view of the guest room.
 It would be easy to be a guest in this home!

 Spending these past wonderful hours with Pia and Thomas further reminded us that we are hardly alone in our quest for personal growth and discovery in this distant life we live, not intended as a means to be “away” from those we love but to continue on a path we’ve chosen which befits our desires at this time.
 They, too, experience similar feelings.

 |Each space is decorated to perfection.

 As we make our way to Lovina during the two hour drive, once again we’ll find ourselves engaged in animated conversation, never failing for a moment to express gratitude for this magical life and the unexpected treasures we continue to encounter along the way.

-Its not always easy.
-Its not always exciting.
-At times, its downright frustrating.
-But, collectively, its a life we wouldn’t trade for anything in the world, as long as we’re healthy and committed to carrying on.
+At times, it’s downright frustrating.
+But, collectively, it’s a life we wouldn’t trade for anything in the world, as long as we’re healthy and committed to carrying on.

 We’ll be back within 24 hours with all new photos of our “holiday within a holiday,” our “vacation within a vacation,” sharing morsels we find interesting and entertaining along the way.

 Happy day to all!

 Photo from one year ago today, September 26, 2015:

 |A photo from our visit to a local “egg lady.” while living in Fiji.
 As we approached this pair atop this table, they turned away from us while others curiously meandered toward us.
 For more photos, please click here.